-An 18 mile trek through glorious countryside on a well paved road, The Camel Trail in Cornwall is suitable for cyclists of all levels.
-A perfect choice for a family day out, the route can be as relaxed or demanding as you make it.
+An 18-mile trek through the glorious countryside on a well-paved road, The Camel Trail in Cornwall is suitable for cyclists of all levels.
+A perfect choice for a family day out, the route can be as relaxed or as demanding as you make it.
 However, if you’re a little more adventurous, you can take in two separate, spectacular coastlines that span some of the most beautiful landscapes found anywhere in the UK.

 You can get to this part of Cornwall via Bodmin.
 Coach and train travel are your best options with international flights serving London.
 Take a look at more connections here.